 After breakfast drive back to Delhi.
-It is a 5 hour drive of 264 kms.
-Arrive and spend time for last minute shopping / souvenir hunting.
+It is a 5 hour drive of 264 km.
+Arrive and spend time for last-minute shopping/souvenir hunting.

 Overnight is at Hotel.

-After breakfast, transfer to the International airport to board your flight for Kathmandu.
+After breakfast, transfer to the International airport to board your flight for Kathmandu, for the last leg of your Golden Triangle with Nepal journey.
 You will be met at the airport and transferred to your hotel.

 Kathmandu abounds in large places, beautiful and delicately produced temples, lofty Buddhist pagodas as well as museums, gardens and also a royal game sanctuary at Gokarnaban, a brief ride away.

-Rest of the day is at free for independent activities.
+The rest of the day is free for independent activities.

 Overnight is at Hotel.